 About Staphylococcal enterotoxin B (SEB)

 Staphylococcal enterotoxin B (SEB) is an enterotoxin produced by the gram-positive bacteria Staphylococcus aureus.
 It is a common cause of food poisoning due to its very stable biophysical nature.
-SEB is also a known as superantigen, as it can trigger polyclonal T cell activation and massive cytokine release resulting in toxic shock syndrome.
-Its potency at low concentrations is due to simultaneously binding of SEB to the class II major histocompatibility complex (MHC) antigens expressed on professional antigen presenting cells (APCs) and the T cell receptor at the variable region of the β-chain.
+SEB is also a known superantigen, as it can trigger polyclonal T cell activation and massive cytokine release resulting in toxic shock syndrome.
+Its potency at low concentrations is due to simultaneous binding of SEB to the class II major histocompatibility complex (MHC) antigens expressed on professional antigen presenting cells (APCs) and the T cell receptor at the variable region of the β-chain.
 As this binding event occurs on a subset of TCR Vβ domains, a substantial number of T cells (20% of repertoire) are activated by SEB, resulting in the up-regulation of activation markers and proliferation, which can be measured by flow cytometry.
-In addition, SEB stimulation leads to massive systemic release of pro-inflammatory cytokines, such as IL-2, IL-6, TNF-α, and IFN-γ, which can be measured by cytometric bead arrays used for cytokine release assays.
+In addition, SEB stimulation leads to massive systemic release of pro-inflammatory cytokines, such as IL-2, IL-6, TNF-α, and IFN-γ, which can be measured by cytometric bead arrays or Meso Scale Discovery (MSD) technology used for cytokine release assays.

 How will my SEB Stimulation Assay be performed?